-The Integrated National Board Dental Examination (INBDE) is a new examination for dental candidates, scheduled to replace the current National Board Dental Examination Part I and Part II examinations starting in August 2020.
+National Board Dental Examination Part I and Part II examinations starting in 2021.
 The INBDE is designed to assist state boards of dentistry in making decisions about candidates for dental licensure.
 By integrating content covering the basic, behavioral, and clinical sciences, the INBDE simulates the decision making required for the safe practice of dentistry.

 The Joint Commission on National Dental Examinations (JCNDE) developed a new examination because of changes in educational curricula and new accreditation standards that took effect in 2013, requiring the integration of basic sciences with behavioral and clinical science instruction.
 In reviewing content, the Joint Commission considered the state licensure boards' perspective.
-The new test relies less on fundamental knowledge and information recall than the current NBDE examinations do, and instead it emphasizes the decision-making process relevant to the safe practice of dentistry, through the integration of the biomedical sciences and dental and clinical sciences.
+The new test relies less on fundamental knowledge and information recall, and instead it emphasizes the decision-making process relevant to the safe practice of dentistry, through the integration of the biomedical sciences and dental and clinical sciences.

 NBDE Part I administration has been extended to October 31, 2020, and NBDE Part II administration is expected to cease on July 31, 2022.
 Students who enroll in dental school in 2019 or later could be eligible to take the INBDE instead of the NBDE Part I, and since the NBDE Part II will not be available after July 31, 2022, students might be required to take the INBDE for certification, depending on the timing of their testing.
 After students take the INBDE, they will no longer be allowed to take the NBDE Part I or Part II.
-Each student must qualify to take the National Board Examinations.
+Each student must gualify to take the National Board Examinations.